AboodIbrahim/github_activity_fetcher/README.md

-Enter a valid username as follows: java GitHubAcivityCLI <username>
+Enter a valid username as follows: java GitClient <username>